bulletmark/pipxu/README.md

 [`pipx`][pipx] and is not a fork.
 For compatibility and ease of migration, the provided commands have the same names as [`pipx`][pipx].
-Most commands are implemented, at least for common use cases, although some command functionality, options, and output are different.
+Most commands are implemented, at least for common use cases, although some command functionality, options, and output are slightly different.

 This utility has been developed and tested on Linux.
 It may work on other platforms, such as Windows and macOS, but has not been tried